Curriculum

 -

 In this course, you’ll be introduced to medical terminology and learn the parts of various words.
 Then, you’ll move to anatomy and physiology to learn more about the various components of the human body and their functions, such as bones, muscles, and tissues.
-This lesson will also cover directional and regional terms used to better describe a patient’s concerns, as well as different regions of the body.
-In microbiology, you’ll study the parts of cells and how various pathogens cause disease.
+This lesson also covers directional and regional terms used to better describe a patient’s concerns, as well as different regions of the body.
+In microbiology, you’ll learn more about the parts of cells and how various pathogens cause disease.
+Finally, you’ll learn the math and computer skills needed to succeed in your position as a sterile processing technician.

-- Identify the four major word parts used in medical terminology.
+- Identify the four major word parts used in medical terminology

-- Discuss the relevance of medical terminology in terms of how it correlates to service quality in the operative environment and the identification of surgical procedures.
+- Discuss the relevance of medical terminology in terms of how it correlates to service quality in the operative environment and the identification of surgical procedures

-- Discuss the roles of cells, tissues, and organs within the human body.
+- Discuss the roles of cells, tissues, and organs within the human body

-- Define and identify human body planes.
+- Identify human body planes

-- Explain ways in which microorganisms can be identified Define and describe bacteria, viruses, protozoa, fungi, and prions.
+- Explain ways in which microorganisms can be identified

-- Explain the Occupational Safety and Health Administrations (OSHA) Bloodborne Pathogens Standard.
+- Explain the Occupational Safety and Health Administration's (OSHA) Bloodborne Pathogens Standard

-- Identify common bloodborne pathogens found in the workplace.
+- Identify common bloodborne pathogens found in the workplace

-- Describe how to calculate and convert temperature.
+- Describe how to calculate and convert temperature

-- Solve simple problems by applying the concepts described in the lesson.
+- Solve simple problems by applying the concepts described in the lesson

-- Identify and describe the four common arithmetic operations.
+- Describe the four common arithmetic operations

-- Identify and describe the parts of a computer.
+- Identify the parts of a computer

-- Discuss Microsoft Word and basic word processing tasks.
+- Discuss Microsoft Word and basic word-processing tasks

-- Describe the purpose of spreadsheet software applications.
+- Describe the purpose of spreadsheet software applications

-- Discuss Microsoft Excel and basic spreadsheet tasks.
+- Discuss Microsoft Excel and basic spreadsheet tasks

 -